 The official tutorial is an excellent place to start learning React.
 Once you’re done with that, get familiar with the router.
-The react router v4 might be slightly complex and unconventional, but nothing to worry about.
-Using Redux will require a paradigm shift to learn how to accomplish already familiar tasks in a manner suggested by the library.
-The free Getting Started with Redux video course can quickly introduce you to the core concepts.
-Depending on the size and the complexity of your project you’ll need to find and learn some additional libraries and this might be the tricky part, but after that everything should be smooth sailing.
+The React Router might be slightly complex and unconventional, but nothing to worry about.
+Depending on the size, complexity, and requirements of your project, you’ll need to find and learn some additional libraries, and this might be the tricky part.
+But after that, everything should be smooth sailing.

 We were genuinely surprised at how easy it was to get started using React.
-Even people with a backend development background and limited experience in frontend development were able to catch up quickly.
+Even people with a back-end development background and limited experience in front-end development were able to catch up quickly.
 The error messages you might encounter along the way are usually clear and provide explanations on how to resolve the underlying problem.
-The hardest part may be finding the right libraries for all of the required capabilities, but structuring and developing an application is remarkably simple.

 All in all, we noticed that the entry barrier for Angular is higher than for React.
-The sheer number of new concepts is confusing to newcomers.
-And even after you’ve started, the experience might be a bit rough since you need to keep in mind things like Rx.js subscription management, change detection performance and bananas in a box (yes, this is an actual advice from the documentation).
+The sheer number of new concepts may be overwhelming to newcomers.
+And even after you’ve started, the experience might be a bit rough, since you need to keep in mind things like Rx.js subscription management, change detection performance, and bananas in a box (yes, this is a piece of actual advice from the documentation).
 We often encountered error messages that are too cryptic to understand, so we had to google them and pray for an exact match.

 It might seem that we favor React here, and we definitely do.
-We’ve had experience onboarding new developers to both Angular and React projects of comparable size and complexity and somehow with React it always went smoother.
-But, like I said earlier, this depends on a broad range of factors and might work differently for you.
+We’ve had experience onboarding new developers to both Angular and React projects of comparable size and complexity, and somehow with React it always went smoother.
+But, as I said earlier, this depends on a broad range of factors and might work differently for you.

 To get started, try answering these questions about your project and when you do, match the answers against what you’ve learned about the two frameworks.
 This list might not be complete, but should be enough to get you started: